ZihSilva/finance-tracker/README.md

 <br>
 <p>To run this project locally, clone the repository and run the following commands:</p>

-<p>sql</p>
+``sql``
-<p>Copy code</p>
+``Copy code``
-<p>npm install</p>
+``npm install``
-<p>npm start</p>
+``npm start``

 <h2 align="center">:white_check_mark: Usage</h2>
 <br>
-<p>-After running the above commands, the project should be running on localhost:3000.
+<p>- After running the above commands, the project should be running on localhost:3000.
 Users can add transactions by clicking on the "+" button, filter transactions by date range by clicking on the calendar icon, and view their spending by category in the chart.</p>

 <br>
 <h2 align="center">:trophy: Acknowledgements</h2>
-This project was inspired by Will Dev.
+- This project was inspired by Will Dev.